Shyri/MaterialToolbar/README.md

 ![Alt text](/images/demo-portrait.gif?raw=true) ![Alt text](/images/demo-landscape.gif?raw=true)

 ## Example
-The first step is to create a single Activity and attach the activity to the singleton instance of MaterialPresenter.
 First thing you got to do is to set **Theme.AppCompat.Light.NoActionBar** in your **AndroidManifest.xml** file, and insert your MaterialToolbar instead of standard Toolbar in your activity xml layout.
 The layout also must to include a fragment container view such as this FrameLayout in which fragments will be placed